What Does "R.I.C.O." Mean?

 "I was like more Rich Porter, no double crossing on my peoples."

-After listening to this song a few times, I've realized that I will be truly lucky have ride or die crew love even half as strong as these two men.
-It is what I now officially aspire to.
+After listening to this song a few times, I've realized that I will be truly lucky have ride or die crew love that mimics these lyrics.